HimanshuBhadoria2022/cs296-FinalProj/README.md

   <b>blend</b> - use ingredients to create smoothie<br>
   <b>drink</b> - drink smoothie to complete game<br>
   <br>
 The two extra keys added to the adventurer were happiness and weight.
-Happiness increases when you visit the barn.
+Happiness increases when you visit the barn and the fish pond.
 Weight increases/decreases when you pick up or drop objects.